-He was the president for four years from 1999 to 2004.
+Schuster was the president from 1999 to 2004.
 He was elected on May 29th, 1999 in the first direct elections in the country.
 He was inaugurated on June 15th the same year.
 He later ran for reelection in 2004 but was defeated badly only managing less than 8% of the votes.
-He was born in January 1936.
-Before his election to the Presidency, he had served in a number of Mayoral positions when the country was still united as Czechoslovakia.
+Before his election to the Presidency, he had served in a number of mayoral positions when the country was still united as Czechoslovakia.
 He also got assigned as ambassador to some countries.
-He was a fan of sports, travelling and writing among others.

 Ivan Gašparovič (2004-2014)

-He was the President for two terms from 2004 to 2014.
+Gašparovič was the President for two terms from 2004 to 2009 and 2009 to 2014.
 He replaced Rudolf Schuster after having won the 2004 poll.
-He was trained as a lawyer and served as a prosecutor in different courts in the country before getting into politics.
-He was expelled from the Communist Party for supporting reforms that were against the establishment.
-During his presidency he adopted a non-confrontational approach to politics that greatly increased his popularity.
+During his presidency, he adopted a non-confrontational approach to politics that greatly increased his popularity.
 He remains unapologetic for his role in the reign of Mecair that is widely seen to have set the country back in terms of economic development.